arodr967/StackSort/README.md

 # StackSort
-Sort a Stack of integers, s, in ascending order.
+Sort a Stack of integers in ascending order.